Visiting Unhabituated Mountain Gorillas In The Wilderness

 Head of the whole gorilla family, he once approved of human presence; thereafter, the others follow, and a gorilla family is ready for gorilla trekking.

 You have to bring the correct gorilla habituation tools to get you through the whole forest.
-You will need a great deal of humility and patience to appreciate seeing these semi wild mountain gorillas.
-Remember they are the lords of the forest; sometimes, gorilla families with multiple silverbacks assign defensive responsibilities to these powerful males to guard the members against invaders.
+You will need a great deal of humility and patience to appreciate seeing these semi-wild mountain gorillas.
+Remember, they are the lords of the forest; sometimes, gorilla families with multiple silverbacks assign defensive responsibilities to these powerful males to guard the members against invaders.

 While seeing gorillas is interesting and personally fulfilling, the core of census work is the nest count.
-Rwelekana and Bill therefore turned away from the gorillas and ascended back out of the canyon to search for the morning path with fewer than three hours of light remained.
+Rwelekana and Bill therefore turned away from the gorillas and ascended back out of the canyon to search for the morning path with fewer than three hours of light remaining.

-Although twelve nests were counted, none had young dung, which is concerning for a group with seven adult members most likely having four to five breeding age females.
+Although twelve nests were counted, none had young dung, which is concerning for a group with seven adult members, most likely having four to five breeding-age females.

 Bill and Rwelekana got their bags and settled into the evening’s lodging after a quick trip back to the Grand Canyon.
 Presumably six feet deep and no more than twenty feet long, the cave turned out to be more of a recessed ledge in the canyon side.

-What Should He Bring to See the Mountain Gorillas?
+What Bring to See the Mountain Gorillas?

-Safari Monitoring Boots
+Safari Boots

-The thick river network and consistent rain make the jungle harsh and wet; so, you should choose shoes that will shield your feet from such environment.
+The thick river network and consistent rain make the jungle harsh and wet; so, you should choose shoes that will shield your feet from such an environment.

 Long slung shirts and long pants